Flexible Work Arrangements

 - Telecommuting: A work schedule that allows employees to work part or all of their work hours from a location other than their regular work site.
 An example would be an employee who works from a home office 2 days per week.

-- Part-Time: A work schedule between 17.5 and 35 hours per week is considered part-time and may have prorated vacation, holiday and sick time.
-Employees who work less than 17.5 hours per week are not benefit eligible.
+- Part-Time: A work schedule of at least 18.75 but less than 37.5 hours per week is considered part-time and may have prorated vacation, holiday and sick time.
+Employees who work less than 18.75 hours per week are not benefit eligible.

 - Job Sharing: A work arrangement in which the responsibilities of one full-time position are shared by two employees.
 Job sharing differs from part-time work in that job share partners are expected to be interchangeable in work assignments and represent a single employee in all respects.